Volkswagen Touareg: W12 (2005–2010)

-W12 (2005–2010)

-The 6.0-litre double overhead camshaft (DOHC), 48-valve W12 engine version was initially intended to be a limited-edition model, with just 500 units planned to be produced; around 330 were slated for sale in Saudi Arabia, with the remainder sold in Europe.
-Some of those W12 Touaregs were sold in China, but the number sold is unknown.
-No sales were made in the United States.
-Eventually, the W12 model became an ordinary model without any production restrictions.
-According to Volkswagen, it can accelerate from 0 to 100 km/h in 5.9 seconds and reach an electronically limited top speed of 155 mph.
+The 6.0-litre DOHC 48-valve W12 engine variant was initially intended as a limited-edition model, with only 500 units planned; around 330 were allocated for Saudi Arabia, with the remainder for Europe.
+Some W12 Touaregs were sold in China, and no sales were made in the United States.
+Eventually the W12 became an unrestricted production variant.
+According to Volkswagen, it accelerates from 0 to 100 km/h in 5.9 seconds and reaches an electronically limited top speed of 250 km/h.

+V10 TDI (2002–2008)

+The V10 TDI was offered in the United States for a limited period in 2004, but emissions regulations temporarily removed it from sale.

+The V10 TDI returned to the US market as a 2006 model in five states, and later US models met all 50-state emission standards using ultra-low-sulphur diesel and particulate filters.
+Stricter California Air Resources Board (CARB) standards ultimately reduced 2008 compliance to 43 of 50 states, before the V10 TDI was cancelled in the United States.
+It was replaced by a V6 TDI meeting CARB minimum requirements for the 2009 model year.